-Continuing off our previous example, we can divide our company’s EBIT by its revenue to calculate the EBIT margin (i.e. operating margin).
+Continuing off our previous example, we can divide our company’s operating income by its revenue to calculate the operating margin.

-In our example, the EBIT margin is 40% — which means that for each dollar of revenue generated, $0.40 is retained and available for non-operating expenses.
+In our example, the operating margin is 40% — which means that for each dollar of revenue generated, $0.40 is retained and available for non-operating expenses.

-The 40% EBIT margin can be compared against that of comparable peers, as well as with historical margins to evaluate the financial performance of the company in question.
+The 40% margin can be compared against that of comparable peers, as well as with historical margins, to evaluate the financial performance of the company in question.